 - Is there a risk of bias – that is, of seeing what you want to see?

-When you understand what people are claiming about a therapy, support or early intervention, the next step is asking what evidence there is that the therapy does what it says – and how good that evidence is.
+When you understand what people say a therapy, support or early intervention can do, the next step is asking what evidence there is that the therapy does what people say – and how good that evidence is.

 You won’t always be able to find clear and conclusive evidence.
 For example, the research might say the therapy helps only some children or some problems.
 But it’s still best to get as much information as you can.

-Here are some questions that can help you find out whether there’s good evidence for a therapy:
+Here are questions that can help you find out whether there’s scientific evidence for a therapy: